eslamwaeldev/eslamwaeldev/README.md

 ## A full-stack web developer

-- I love bulding cool websites that are both usefull and fun
+- I love building cool websites that are both usefull and fun

 # Languages and tools